How to Clean a Couch: Daily, Weekly, and Monthly Cleaning Routines

 You MUST call a professional cleaner when one or more of these signs match your current situation:

-• When there is still a foul odor in your couch that doesn’t come off even if you tried ALL the remedies
+- When there is still a foul odors in your couch that doesn’t come off even if you tried ALL the remedies

-• When you observe stains and marks that occupy an ample space on your couch
+- When you check and observe stains and marks that occupy an ample area on your couch

 Cost of Professional Couch Cleaning